Tammy Grimes: Career

 Returning to the Broadway stage in 1969 after almost a decade of performing in what The New York Times called "dubious delights", Grimes appeared in a revival of Noël Coward's Private Lives as Amanda, winning the Tony Award for Best Actress.
 Clive Barnes in a New York Times review called her performance "outrageously appealing.
 She plays every cheap trick in the histrionic book with supreme aplomb and adorable confidence.
 Her voice moans, purrs, splutters; she gesticulates with her eyes, almost shouts with her hair.
 She is all campy, impossible woman, a lovable phony with the hint of tigress about her, so ridiculously artificial that she just has to be for real."

+Grimes' intermittent film appearances included Play It as It Lays (1972), Mr. North (1988) and High Art (1998).

 She was a member of the Stratford Festival of Canada acting company in 1956, and returned again in 1982 to appear as Madame Arcati in Blithe Spirit.
 In addition to appearing in a number of television series and motion pictures, Grimes also entertained at various New York City night clubs and recorded several albums of songs.
 She recited poetry as part of a 1968 solo act in the Persian Room of the Plaza Hotel.
-Her voice can be heard in romantic duets on some of Ben Bagley's anthology albums of Broadway songs under his Painted Smiles record label.
-In 1982, she hosted the final season of CBS Radio Mystery Theater replacing E.G. Marshall who had hosted the show since it began in 1974.
+Her voice can be heard in romantic duets on some of Ben Bagley's anthology albums of Broadway songs on his Painted Smiles Records label.
+In 1982, Grimes hosted the final season of the CBS Radio Mystery Theater replacing E.G. Marshall who had hosted the show since it premiered in 1974.
 In 1983, Grimes was dismissed from her co-starring role in the Neil Simon play Actors and Actresses, reportedly due to an inability to learn her lines.

 In 1974, Grimes provided the voice for Albert, the cerebral-minded mouse that does not believe in Santa Claus, in the animated Rankin-Bass annual television Christmas special, Twas the Night Before Christmas; she later worked with Rankin/Bass again for 1982's The Last Unicorn.
 In 1980, she starred in the original Broadway production of the musical 42nd Street.
 In 2003, Grimes was inducted into the American Theater Hall of Fame.
 She also appeared in the rotating cast of the off-Broadway staged reading of Wit & Wisdom.

 In December 2003, Grimes was invited by the Noël Coward Society to be the first celebrity to lay flowers on the statue of Sir Noël Coward at the Gershwin Theatre in Manhattan to celebrate the 104th birthday of "The Master".
 In 2004, she joined the company of Tasting Memories, a "compilation of delicious reveries in poetry, song, and prose", with a starry rotating cast including Kitty Carlisle Hart, Rosemary Harris, Philip Bosco, Joy Franz, and Kathleen Noone.